Jacksonville, Florida Wrongful Death Lawyer

 Injuries and violence affect everyone, regardless of age, race, or economic status.
-For Americans 1 to 44 years of age, injuries are the number-one killer.
+For Americans 1 to 44 years of age, traumatic injuries are the number-one cause of death.
 In fact, people in that age group are more likely to die from an injury—such as a motor vehicle crash, fall, or homicide—than from any other cause, including cancer, HIV, or the flu, according to the Center for Disease Control.

 Long after a fatal accident, families feel the loss of a loved one who died because of the negligence or acts of others.
 Having lost loved ones of our own and practicing law in these areas for well over a decade, our lawyers are cognizant of the pain felt by survivors and offer compassionate representation in wrongful death litigation.